MEM-Zone/MEM.Zone-Dashboards/docs/README.md

 > **Notes**
 > You need to have access to add the function and grant SELECT on `ufn_CM_GetNextMaintenanceWindow`, `fnListAlerts`, `vSMS_ServiceWindow` and `vSMS_SUPSyncStatus` for the `smsschm_users` (MEMCM reporting).
 > If the `ufn_CM_GetNextMaintenanceWindow` is not present you will get a 'Missing helper function!' instead of the next maintenance window.
-> To resolve the error codes, see the restart reason or health states just hover over the table cell.
+> To resolve the error codes, or get more info, just hover over the table cell.